oVirt/ovirt-site/source/uncategorized/developers-all-in-one.html.md

       $> ifconfig -a

-*   switch jboss on:
+*   Switch jboss on:

 /usr/share/jboss-as-7.1.1.Final/bin/standalone.sh -Djboss.server.base.dir=/home/ykaplan/dev/jboss/standalone

-*   add new host:
+*   Add new host:

 with local IP (127.0.0.1) and check that the host status is: Up.